Large Language Models for Robotics: A Survey: Acknowledgment

 \section{Acknowledgment}

-This research was supported in part by the National Natural Science Foundation of China (Nos.
-62002136 and 62272196), the Natural Science Foundation of Guangdong Province (No. 2022A1515011861), Engineering Research Center of Trustworthy AI, Ministry of Education (Jinan University), and Guangdong Key Laboratory of Data Security and Privacy Preserving.
+This research was supported in part by the National Natural Science Foundation of China (No. 62272196), the Guangzhou Basic and Applied Basic Research Foundation (No. 2024A04J9971), and the Natural Science Foundation of Guangdong Province (No. 2022A1515011861).